Senketsu/SenArch/README.md

 #### This repo is intented only as a personal backup.
-If you, random person stumbling upon this repo, want to build this live iso, try removing all packages under AUR from data/template/packages.both
-Follow bellow steps and hopefuly it will work out
+If you, random person stumbling upon this repo, want to build this live iso, follow bellow steps and hopefuly it will work out.

 #### DISCLAIMER
 **THIS README AND SOFTWARE COMES WITH NO WARRANTY !!!**
 (there are reported cases when using this repo turned people gay)
 ***USE AT OWN RISK***

 ### Customize
 ================================================================================
 **I want to use special configs for my ISO, not my system ones..what do ?**
 * Add your customized configs into `./data/configs`